Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/NextJS Use Cases (Cursor AI)/_Existing website to new website.md

 > >
 >

-Follow the instructions of ChatGPT because the prompt has instructed ChatGPT to ask you questions.
+ChatGPT will ask you questions or guide you through multiple conversations.
 You may want to provide both the screenshot and the original texts in the same reply-prompt.

 ---